Bullseye198/MovieU/README.md

 - [x] Connected to the remote, api works
 - [x] Refractor (move PhotoServiceFactory and Remote Module from UI module)
 - [x] Display an list of data and images (Adapter, List Fragment and ListViewModel)
+- [x] Click on item inside of a list goes to movie detail